 While prevention is always the best medicine, it’s certainly not a fail-safe.
 In case you DO find yourself with itchy feet, here are some natural remedies that can help with Athlete’s Foot.

 - Add 40 Drops of Organic Tea Tree Oil to a foot bath and soak your feet for 10 minutes.
 After soaking and thoroughly drying the feet, massage a few drops of the oil directly into the affected area.
-Tea tree oil has antiseptic and anti-fungal properties that will help destroy the fungus in heavily infested areas and deter it from spreading to unaffected areas.
+Tea tree oil has properties that will help destroy the fungus in heavily infested areas and deter it from spreading to unaffected areas.

 - Soak your feet in 2 tablespoons of Himalayan Crystal salt and ½ cup Organic Apple Cider Vinegar solution mixed with some warm water.
 This creates a very acidic environment in which the fungus cannot live.
 You can also spray your feet or wipe them down with a cloth soaked in this solution after you shower, just make sure you get them completely dry afterwards.
 You can also wipe down the insides of shoes and sandals to help prevent the fungus from clinging there.

 - Make your feet stinkier by placing slices of fresh garlic, or some crushed garlic, between your toes and leaving them there for the day.
 You can also add the garlic to foods you eat or take a garlic supplement with the same effect, it just may take a little bit longer.